Radiative decay of the sub-threshold $1_1^-$ and $2_1^+$ states of $^{16}$O in cluster effective field theory

 In Figs.~\ref{fig;se1} and \ref{fig;se2}, we plot the astronomical $S_{E1}$ and $S_{E2}$ factors for $E1$ and $E2$ transitions of radiative $\alpha$ capture on $^{12}$C as a function of the energy $E$ of $\alpha$-$^{12}$C in the center-of-mass frame by using the large and small values of $h_R^{(1)}$ and $h_R^{(2)}$ with $r_C=0.01$~fm in Tables \ref{table;h1R} and \ref{table;h2R}, respectively.
 Experimental data of the $S$ factors are displayed in the figures as well.
 A minor cutoff dependence is observed in the plots.
 (Figures for the other $r_C$ values are suppressed.)
 We note that the curves plotted in the figures are not fitted to the data of $S$ factors; those are parameter-free predictions.
 One can see that the curve of $S_{E1}$ factor with the large value of $h_R^{(1)}$ in Fig.~\ref{fig;se1} and that of $S_{E2}$ factor with the small value of $h_R^{(2)}$ in Fig.~\ref{fig;se2} relatively agree with the data.

 In Fig.~\ref{fig;se1}, the data on the high-energy side are reproduced better, but those on the low-energy side are not.
-Because this pattern cannot be fixed by adjusting an overall factor, namely the value of $y^{(0)}$ coefficient, it may be necessary to introduce higher order terms to fit the $S_{E1}$ data.
+It could be puzzling because a low-energy EFT is supposed to provide a better description of a reaction at lower energy.
+This expectation of EFT stems from the decoupling theorem~\cite{dgh}, which describes how heavy particles at high energy enter into a low-energy theory.
+In the present case, however, the discrepancy between the fitted curves and the data appears at the low energy side of the resonant peak.
+Because a contribution from high energy will be more effective in the high energy side of resonant peak, to reproduce the shape of curves on the low energy side of resonance, it would be necessary to take account of higher order corrections to the $h_R^{(1)}$ term of $O\gamma O^*$ vertex function, which may play the role of form factor, a finite size effect of the nuclei involved in the reaction.
 The $S_{E1}$ factor at $E_G=0.3$~MeV is deduced as $S_{E1} = 11.2~\textrm{keV}\,\textrm{b}$ with the large value of $h_R^{(1)}$ and $S_{E1} = 10.1~\textrm{keV}\,\textrm{b}$ with the small vale of $h_R^{(1)}$.
 Those values are significantly smaller than the value 86.3 keV\,b recently estimated by means of an $R$ matrix analysis~\cite{detal-rmp17}.

 In Fig.~\ref{fig;se2}, the sharp resonant peak at $E=2.68$~MeV is not reproduced by the curves because the propagator of resonant $2_2^+$ state of $^{16}$O is not included.
 Moreover, the shape of the curve with a small value of $h_R^{(2)}$ at small energies, $E < 1.7$~MeV, is different from those one can find in literature; the curves of $S_{E2}$ previously reported continuously increase as the energy decreases; no maximum and minimum points appear in the low-energy region.
 This is attributed to the fact that the effective range parameters for $l=2$ are not well determined by using the phase shift data.
 It may be necessary to fit the effective range parameters by using the $S_{E2}$ data.
 While, the $S_{E2}$ factor at $E_G=0.3$~MeV is deduced as $S_{E2} = 1.3~\textrm{keV}\,\textrm{b}$ for the small value $h_R^{(2)}$ and $S_{E2} = 0.71~\textrm{keV}\,\textrm{b}$ for the large value of $h_R^{(2)}$.
 Once again, those values are significantly smaller than the value 45.3~keV\,b recently estimated by an $R$ matrix analysis~\cite{detal-rmp17}.